veas-org/veas-cli/README.md

 ### How It Works

-1. **Protocol Provider**: The CLI connects to various platforms (Notion, GitHub, Veas Cloud) through protocol providers
+1. **Protocol Provider**: The CLI connects to Veas Cloud through the protocol provider
-2. **Unified Interface**: All providers implement the same protocol interface
+2. **Unified Interface**: Standardized protocol interface for consistent behavior
 3. **MCP Adapter**: The protocol is exposed to AI assistants via MCP
 4. **Tool Generation**: Protocol methods are automatically converted to MCP tools
+5. **Future Extensibility**: The protocol design allows for future integration with other platforms like Notion, GitHub, Jira, etc.

 ### Supported Protocol Domains